YanickKi/QuantVarEntHam/docs/src/spinoperators.md

 Pauli strings and their linear combination (blocks) are implemented s.t the user deals with these objects instead of the matrices.
-This allows nice printing and offers an easy overview over the ansätze, hamiltonians and observables.
+This allows for nice printing and offers an easy overview over the ansätze, hamiltonians and observables.

 ```@docs
 AbstractBlock